-Marissa Kokkoros Founder and Executive Director
+Marissa Kokkoros, Founder and Executive Director

 Marissa started her journey in women’s rights doing field work with different organizations around the world.
 From her travels in Sub-Saharan Africa, India, Nepal, Italy, The Balkans and more, she has studied and researched the social position of women and girls in different places.
-Marissa has spent time with sex workers in India’s red light districts and taught English to women and children in India, Nepal, Kenya and Italy.
+Marissa has spent time with sex workers in India’s red light districts, worked with local women leaders in different communities, and taught English to women and children in India, Nepal, Kenya and Italy.

 Through her travels and research, she has made strong ties and fostered deep relationships with fellow feminists and women’s rights defenders around the world.
 After a long time away from home, Marissa returned to Canada in 2013 and founded Aura Freedom International, plunging head-first into projects and programs addressing gender-based violence and sexual exploitation.
 Her research on different forms of violence against women in Nepal has been recognized by

 Bold and energetic, Marissa’s passion is watching the ripple effects of placing knowledge and power into the hands of women and advocating for governments to address the root causes of violence and exploitation.
 Her ability to move people through her words and writing is helped by her theatrical past, including writing, acting, singing and clowning in countries affected by poverty and HIV/AIDS.
 Her heart is wide open and her approach to problems is head-on, wasting no time.
 She is driven, yet remains compassionate in the face of the many atrocities that Aura Freedom works to eradicate.
 Her dream is to see peace and freedom enjoyed by all women and girls, and it’s her love for her daughter that keeps the beat of her heart.